jstingone/nvi_asthma/code/process_nvi_features.md

 nevi_preprocessed<-nevi_preprocessed%>%
   left_join(NY_green_space,by='tract')

 #Remove the census tract that belong to the exclusion list
+#(1.
+A population of less than 20 or  At least 1 missing feature used in the NEVI or Neighborhood Deprivation Index (NDI), one of the indices to which the NEVI was compared)
 nevi_preprocessed<-nevi_preprocessed%>%
   anti_join(tract_exclusions_list_id,by='tract')
 ```